RULES OF ORDER FOR THE COLLEGE OF ARTS AND SCIENCES FACULTY FACULTY COUNCIL (CASFC) AND CAS FACULTY COMMITTEES

 F.1.3.1 Terms of service Elected members of the UFC will serve staggered three-year terms as described in §2.3.4.

-Elections will be conducted by the CAS representative on the University Faculty Organization Committee.
+F.1.3.2 Elections Elections will be conducted by the CAS representative on the University Faculty Organization Committee.
 CAS UFC representatives will be nominated and elected after at-large UFC representatives have been announced.
 There are no restrictions on the number of representatives from a single department.
 CAS UFC representatives may serve unlimited, consecutive terms.
 In the event a CAS UFC representative position becomes vacant, the Faculty Organization Committee (FOC) will conduct a special election in order to fill the vacated seat.

 F.2 OFFICERS OF THE CAS FACULTY COUNCIL CASFC officers will be elected by members of the new CASFC as soon as possible after elections each Spring.
-The outgoing president of the CASFC will conduct the election of new CASFC officers.
+The outgoing Chair of the CASFC will conduct the election of new CASFC officers.
 The three officers of the CASFC shall represent each of the three divisions.
 The CASFC officers are responsible for ensuring communication between the departments in their division and the UFC.

 F.2.3 CASFC Secretary The CASFC Secretary will be responsible for providing minutes of all CASFC meetings to be approved by the CASFC and distributed by the CASFC President to all CAS faculty members.